dougmorato/WebGoat-Documentation/Home.md

-Welcome to the webgoat2 wiki!
+Welcome to the WebGoat Wiki.